MicrosoftDocs/customer-insights/ci-docs/journeys/copy-or-restore.md

        1. Go to [**admin.powerplatform.microsoft.com**](https://admin.powerplatform.microsoft.com) > **Resources** > **Dynamics 365 Apps** and select Dynamics 365 Customer Insights or Dynamics 365 Marketing.
        1. Select the three dots dropdown ("**...**") then select **Manage**.
        1. To reinstall the services, find the environment you're working on and select **Install** for Customer Insights - Journeys.
-       1. If you had outbound marketing installed on the source of the copy, you'll see an option in the Customer Insights - Journeys app to **Enable** in **Settings** > **Versions**.
+       1. If you had outbound marketing installed on the source of the copy, you see an option in the Customer Insights - Journeys app to **Enable** in **Settings** > **Versions**.
 Re-enable outbound marketing to match the target..

 ## Content of the target environment after a copy or restore